NIHFAB/PREX-GUI-FAB/README.md

 3. Lab Streaming Layer (data synchronization and saving): download link: https://github.com/sccn/labstreaminglayer
 4. Unity (for realtime data visualization): download link: https://store.unity.com/download-nuo

+# GUI
-# Step 1. data entry functions
+Step 1. data entry functions

 The first step is to draw user input from the GUI widgets into a single string, which can ten be sent to Arduino code.
 The following functions are created to draw the inputs.